trevinbrooks/pearlarr/README.md

   releases.
 Defaults to True
 - `want_best`: Prefer results tagged as best, if any exist.
 Defaults to True
 - `trackers`: Can manually select a list of trackers.
 Defaults to None, which will use all the public trackers and private trackers if `public_only` is False.
-All possible trackers and whether they are supported are below.
+All trackers with torrents on SeaDex, and whether they are supported are below.
   - Public trackers
     - Nyaa (supported)
     - AnimeTosho (supported)
-    - AniDex
     - RuTracker (supported)
   - Private trackers
     - AB
-    - BeyondHD
-    - PassThePopcorn
-    - BroadcastTheNet
-    - HDBits
-    - Blutopia
-    - Aither

 ### Advanced settings